 With regards to services that are not key population specific (not designed specifically for key populations such as needle and syringe programmes and OAT) it is important to compare accessibility by general population and by specific key populations. e.g., it is often the case that the share of known PLHIV in the general population who access ART is significantly larger than that in the key populations.

-It is essential for the CLM efforts to continue beyond the identification of gaps and challenges into systematic advocacy and technical support efforts aimed to improve the access to and quality of services.
+It is essential for the CLM efforts to continue beyond the identification of gaps and challenges into systematic advocacy and technical support efforts aimed at improving access to and quality of services.

 General principles of HIV Prevention

 HIV Prevention is an essential part of HIV response.
-Without effective prevention the population of people living with HIV continues to grow leading to growing suffering of people, increasing number of deaths, overstretching the health system and spending on treatment and associated services.
+Without effective prevention, the population of people living with HIV continues to grow, leading to suffering, increasing deaths, overstretching the health system and spending on treatment associated services.
 When it comes to marginalised communities, even the detection of HIV is not possible without prevention services, which establish the initial contact with vulnerable people and offer friendly and low-threshold HIV testing services.

-Comprehensive HIV response is a continuum of prevention, care and treatment services, which can be presented as the following cascade of services (schematised by the US funded Linkages project).
+Comprehensive HIV response is a continuum of prevention, care and treatment services, presented as the following cascade of services (schematised by the US funded Linkages project).

 Essential areas and possible issues